-The "Pure Comparative Negligence Rule" is a legal term for something that one might encounter when filing a Parkland slip and fall lawsuit.
+The "Modified Comparative Negligence Rule" is a legal term for something that one might encounter when filing a Parkland slip and fall lawsuit.
 According to this rule, it may be possible for the court to decide that both parties should share the blame for the accident.
 Let's take another look at the previous slip and fall accident to illustrate this situation.

 There are many different factors in which you many be partially responsible in your slip and fall claim.
 These can possibly include:

 - You weren't paying attention because you were using your cell phone

 - You weren't paying attention since you were worried about your appointment and the hazard was an obvious one

 - Your shoes were slippery